agutyauno/CommanderChess/Assets/GameDesign/FeatureList.md

 - [ ] Capture: 1-4 segments
 - [ ] Can fly over any blockage
 - [ ] Destroyed by ring of fire (unless stealth)
-- [ ] Can return to original position if unsafe landing on land piece
+- [ ] Can return to original position if capture on land piece
 - [ ] Cannot land on sea
 - [ ] Can be carried by Navy (safe from ring of fire)
 - [ ] Can carry up to 2 troops